midtown-ai/glossary/glossary/r.md

 # Regression

+ A type of [supervised learning] algorithm used for forecasting and prediction.

  Regression is a statistical method used to analyze the relationship between a dependent variable (also known as the response or outcome variable) and one or more independent variables (also known as predictor or explanatory variables).
 The goal of regression is to find the line of best fit that describes the relationship between the variables, which can be used for prediction or understanding the relationship.
 There are many different types of regression, including linear, logistic, and polynomial regression.

- A type of [supervised learning] algorithm.

  In regression, instead of mapping inputs to a discrete number of classes like a classification, `the goal is to output a number` (ex stock price, temperature, probability, ...) .
 An example regression problem is predicting the price that a house will sell for.
 In this case, when XGBoost is given historical data about houses and selling prices, it can learn a function that predicts the selling price of a house given the corresponding metadata about the house.
 Another example: predictive maintenance, customer churn prediction.
 Practicality: outcome should be easy to measure, use historical observations.
  The different algorithms are: